stand-art/jaxn/README.md

 ## The JAXN Data Model

+JAXN extends the JSON data model with the following points:

 * Allows non-finite values `NaN`, `Infinity` and `-Infinity` for numbers.
 * Adds a new data type for binary data.
 * Adds new data types for date/time/timestamps.

 ## The JAXN String Representation

+JAXN string representation extends the JSON string representation with the following points:

 * [Comments](#comments)
 * [Numbers](#numbers)